Skip to content

 space_complexity.cpp

-/* Quadratic complexity */
+/* Exponential order */

 void quadratic(int n) {

-// A two-dimensional list occupies O(n^2) space
+// 2D list uses O(n^2) space

 vector<vector<int>> numMatrix;